afpaiva/howdy-radio/docs/AI_DEV_LOG.md

   was incorrectly listed as a peerDependency in server (moved to devDependencies); added missing `typecheck`/`lint`/`build` scripts required by the documented harness.
+- Found an issue with OpenRouter preventing the agents to be called with subagent mode, changed mode from subagent to primary as proposed by the community.